-- have been a UK resident for the last three years
+- have been a United Kingdom resident for the last three years

-- be a UK, EU or Commonwealth citizen, with no restrictions on your stay in the UK
+- be a United Kingdom, European Union or commonwealth citizen, with no restrictions on your stay in the United Kingdom

 - not be a member of an extreme political organisation such as BNP, National Front or Combat 18

 - not have tattoos on your face, neck or hands which could cause offence.
-If you have a tattoo, you will be asked to provide a brief description and photographs of the tattoo.
+If you have a tattoo you will be asked to provide description and photographs of the tattoo.
 The nature , location, size, prominence and appearance of tattoos will be considered

 - not have any serious convictions or recent cautions, bind-overs or findings of guilt